 Through the years there have been many auxiliary organizations, among them the W.C.T.U.
 (Women's Christian Temperance Union), L.T.L.
-(Loyal Temperance Union), Epworth League which became the Methodist Youth Fellowship, a Men's Club (interdenominational) and a Community Club.
+(Loyal Temperance Union), Epworth League that became the Methodist Youth Fellowship, a Men's Club (interdenominational) and a Community Club.

-In 1940 an idea of a Home Coming was suggested by Ethel Phipps.
+In 1940 Ethel Phipps suggested the idea of a Home Coming.
 At this time all who had been members of the North Ridge Church were invited to spend an afternoon or evening with fellow members at the church.
-A special invitation was extended to all Golden Wedding couples who had any connection with the church.
+A special invitation was extended to all Golden Wedding couples who had a connection with the church.
 When first organized, a dinner was served but because of the popularity of the occasion only ice cream and cake is served to the large assemblage of friends, relatives and members.
-Mr White was minister when this was initiated.
+Mr. White was minister when this tradition was initiated.

 There was quite a bit of controversy selecting a sight for a parsonage.
-One person was to contact Calvin Wilson to purchase a lot directly east of the church.
-Mr Barnes offered to donate a site, then rescinded his offer and a lot was bought form Harvey Pearce for \$92.00 The parsonage plus the lot cost \$1,000.00 This was in 1851 We sold this house and bought the Milford Luff house directly across the street.
-We bought this in 1966.
+One person was to contact Calvin Wilson concerning the purchase of a lot directly east of the church.
+Mr. Barnes offered to donate a site, later rescinding his offer, and a lot was bought from Harvey Pearce for \$92.00.
+The parsonage plus the lot cost \$1,000.00 in 1851.
+In 1966 this house was sold and the Milford Luff house located directly across the street was purchased.

-- 1944 We paneled the walls of the church and lowered the ceiling. - 1949 We bought the school house and land adjoining the church. - 1951 We bought the organ for \$2,500.00 paid through subscriptions. - 1963 We carpeted the hall. - 1966 We purchased the Milford Luff house. - 1966 We acquired through a gift from Arnold Drewes, the ravine behind the church.
+1944 Paneled the walls of the church and lowered the ceiling.

+1949 Bought the school house and land adjoining the church.

+1951 Bought the organ for \$2,500.00 paid through subscriptions.

+1963 Carpeted the hall.

+1966 Purchased the Milford Luff house.

+1966 Acquired through a gift from Arnold Drewes, the ravine behind the church.

 For many years the Cambria Charge consisted of two churches, North Ridge and Dickersonville.
 The pastor resided in the parsonage at North Ridge on the north side of the North Ridge Road.
-In 1941 we left Dickersonville and joined charges with Warren's Corners, using their parsonage for the minister's residence.
+In 1941 North Ridge left Dickersonville and joined charges with Warren's Corners, using their parsonage for the minister's residence.

 In 1964 the East Wilson Church closed and its membership was transferred to North Ridge Church.
-Many of them remained permanent members of our church.
+Many of them remain permanent members of North Ridge Church.
 The larger of the two lecterns in North Ridge Church was brought from the church in East Wilson.

-The church in East Wilson could not be sold for another church so it is now an antique shop It was formerly a Wakeman estate.
+The church in East Wilson could not be sold for another church so it is now an antique shop.
+It was formerly a Wakeman estate.
 The deed read: "The Now Owners" at the time of the gift were the Wakeman's.
 At the time of the sale, it was Dana Smith Schultz, so both parties signed off giving property to North Ridge United Methodist Church.